By Melissa McCall, J.D. | Legally reviewed by Melissa Bender, Esq. | Last reviewed May 28, 2023

-The U.S. has special procedures for the adoption of orphans.
-A child is considered an orphan if they have neither parent due to their death, disappearance, or abandonment.
-A child may also be considered an orphan where their sole parent is incapable of providing care for the child and has, in writing, irrevocably released the child for emigration and adoption.
-U.S. Immigration law requires that an orphan petition be filed before the child's 16th birthday or before their 18th birthday if they have a natural sibling adopted by the same parents.
+The U.S. has special procedures for adopting orphans from a foreign country.
+A child is an orphan if they have neither birth parent due to their death, disappearance, or abandonment.
+A child is also an orphan when their sole parent cannot provide care for the child.
+In this case, the sole parent must release the child for emigration and adoption.
+This release must be irrevocable and in writing.
+Orphan petitions are filed before the child's 16th or 18th birthday if they have a natural sibling adopted by the same parents.

 State Department Involvement

-Although the U.S. State Department can be a valuable resource; there are limits to the help they can or will provide.
-The State Department will provide information about U.S. Visa requirements and international adoption policies and procedures.
-They can make inquiries to U.S. consular offices regarding the status of cases or to clarify documentation requirements and ensure that U.S. citizens are not discriminated against.
-The State Department will not involve itself directly in a foreign adoption process, represent adoptive parents, order an adoption, or order a visa to be issued.
+Although the U.S. Department of State can be a valuable resource, there are limits to the help it can or will provide.
+The Department of State provides information about U.S. visa requirements and international adoption procedures.
+They can make inquiries to U.S. consular offices about the status of cases.
+They can also clarify documentation requirements to ensure that U.S. citizens do not face discrimination.

 Citizenship for Foreign-Born Children

-Many adopted children born abroad acquire U.S. citizenship upon entry into the United States on account of the Child Citizenship Act of 2000.
-At least one of the adopting parents must be a U.S. citizen, have custody of the child, and reside in the U.S. The child must be younger than 18.
-No certificate of naturalization is issued in this process, though the parents may request one through a separate application.
+Many adopted children born abroad get U.S. citizenship upon entry into the United States under the Child Citizenship Act of 2000.
+At least one of the potential adoptive parents must be a U.S. citizen and have custody of the child.
+They must live in the U.S. The child must be younger than 18.
+This is part of the Hague Process outlined above.
+Parents may request a certificate of naturalization through a separate application.